anthonynsimon/usewebhook-cli/README.md

 - 👨‍💻 Forward to localhost, or replay from history
 - ✅ Debug webhooks from Stripe, Paddle, Slack, or anywhere else

 It's free to use - no sign up required.
-Just send requests to [your unique webhook URL](https://usewebhook.com/).
+Just send HTTP requests to [your unique webhook URL](https://usewebhook.com/).

 ## Installation